-The Confederation of Passenger Transport UK (CPT) is recognised by the Government as the UK trade body for bus and coach operators with in excess of 90% of bus fleet, and 60% of coach fleet within its membership numbering around a thousand business members.

-In the wider North West region, CPT represents over 100 operators ranging from SMEs to the larger group operators.
-As part of the consultation process we have also engaged with operators on a wider Geographical basis to ensure representation on behalf of the industry.
+The Confederation of Passenger Transport UK (CPT) is recognised by the Government as the UK trade body for bus and coach operators with in excess of 90% of bus fleet, and 70% of coach fleet within its membership numbering around a thousand business members.
+In the wider Yorkshire region, CPT represents over 60 operators ranging from SMEs to the larger group operators.
+As part of the consultation process we have also engaged with local non-members to ensure our response was consistent across the sector.